 Before you continue

-Note that these steps part from the fact that you would already have:
+These steps assume that you already have:

 1.Defined a given process in Bizagi which captures and works with specific information.

-2.Clearly identified at which point in the process, the information is final.
+2.Clearly identified at which point in the process the information is final.

 For more information about this step, refer to Creating a dataset.